 In linguistics, Hypernymy is an important lexical-semantic relationship that captures the type-of relation.
 In this relation, a hyponym is a word or phrase whose semantic field is included within that of another word, its hypernym.
 For example, rock, blues and jazz are all hyponyms of music genre (hypernym).

 In this assignment, we will examine unsupervised techniques to automatically extract a list of word pairs that satisfy the hypernymy relation using a large corpus.
 Specifically, we will use

 In this assignment, we will be using nltk.
-If you are use Stephen’s miniconda you should be fine.
-Otherwise, install nltk and the relavant tagger using.
+You can install nltk and the relavant tagger using this command:

 pip install nltk $ python >>> import nltk >>> nltk.download('punkt') >>> nltk.download('averaged_perceptron_tagger')